RBRPro/RbrPro-Addons/README.md

 A working example is provided.
 It is a complete Add-On with the following features:

-1. Uses the TGD Localization engine to translate its GUI according to the language selected in the manager
+- Uses the TGD Localization engine to translate its GUI according to the language selected in the manager
-2. Uses the Lightweight TGD MVVM framework for data binding and configuration persistence
+- Uses the Lightweight TGD MVVM framework for data binding and configuration persistence
-3. Receives the telemetry and visualizes the car speed
+- Receives the telemetry and visualizes the car speed in real time
-4. Starts the game from a command Button
+- Starts the game from a command Button

 Some ideas for a new addon?
 Here are some hints...